Space elevator safety: Radiation and Van Allen belts

-Most of the space elevator structure would lay inside the Van Allen radiation belt, and the space elevator would run through the Van Allen belts.
+Most of the space elevator structure would lie inside the Van Allen radiation belt, and the space elevator would run through the Van Allen belts.
 This is not a problem for most freight, but the amount of time a climber spends in this region would cause radiation poisoning to any unshielded human or other living things.

 The inner belt would have to be crossed, where—behind a shield of 3 mm of aluminium—the dose rate can reach 465 mSv/h.

 Furthermore, the effectiveness of the magnetosphere to deflect radiation emanating from the sun decreases dramatically after rising several earth radii above the surface.
 This ionising radiation may cause damage to materials within both the tether and climbers.

 For a space elevator to be used by human passengers, the Van Allen radiation belt must therefore be emptied of its charged particles.
 This has been proposed by the High Voltage Orbiting Long Tether project.